Geen-Bean/Prayer_Blog/README.md

 **Regen Material**

 Any material on the pages Regen, Inventory, Repentance Plans, Amends Plans, Reconciliation Plans, Workbooks and Additional Resources are not my intellectual property.
+The Regen steps are also in my Prayer Beads Guide and I don't own that either.
 This information was provided to me at cost by Watermark church.
 I do not consent for this information to be used for personal use.
 I posted this on github to show the scope of my work, not for others to actually use my personal diary as a template for their own. **Legal consequences can follow for both you and I, SO JUST DON'T.**

 **Art**